West Coast and islands

-The West Coast stretches from Gothenburg to the border of Norway.
-This is where you can eat some of world's best seafood, spot seals from a kayak, have a floating sauna and soak in a seaweed bath at a spa.
+Sample some of the world's best seafood, kayak in sheltered waters, have a floating sauna and soak in a seaweed bath at a spa.
+All on Sweden’s West Coast and islands.

 Herring, history and shellfish trips